 - Manolis Patiniotis, “Greece, Europe, and the making of the Enlightenment in the Periphery” in Marja Jalava, Stefan Nygård, Johan Strang (eds.), Decentering European Intellectual Space, Brill, Leiden-Boston 2018, 221-242.

-- Manolis Patiniotis and Kostas Gavroglu, “The Reception of Newtonianism in the Greek-speaking regions in the 18th century” in Helmut Pulte and Scott Mandelbrote (eds.), The Reception of Isaac Newton in Europe, Bloomsbury, London-Oxford-New York 2019, vol. Ι, 201-216 and 273-276.
+- Kostas Gavroglu and Manolis Patiniotis, “The Reception of Newtonianism in the Greek-speaking regions in the 18th century” in Helmut Pulte and Scott Mandelbrote (eds.), The Reception of Isaac Newton in Europe, Bloomsbury, London-Oxford-New York 2019, vol. Ι, 201-216 and 273-276.

-- Manolis Patiniotis, “Shaping Newtonianism: The intersection of knowledge claims in 18th-century Greek intellectual life” in Johannes Feichtinger, Anil Bhatti and Cornelia Hülmbauer (eds.), Transgressing Difference: New Methodological Perspectives for Understanding Knowledge Production, Springer, Dordrecht (forthcoming).
+- Manolis Patiniotis, “Shaping Newtonianism: The intersection of knowledge claims in eighteenth-century Greek intellectual life” in Johannes Feichtinger, Anil Bhatti and Cornelia Hülmbauer (eds.), How to Write the Global History of Knowledge-Making: Interaction, Circulation and the Transgression of Cultural Difference, Springer, Cham, Switzerland 2020, 129-148.

 ENTRIES IN ENCYCLOPEDIAS AND DICTIONARIES